Dexamethasone is often referred to as “dex” for short. Some brand names for dexamethasone are

 Emotional instability or psychotic tendencies are aggravated and may become worse during steroid therapy.
 Patients also have reported experiencing headaches and dizziness.

-Allergic and hypersensitivity reactions to steroids are possible in patients who are susceptible or have had allergic responses to other drugs.
+Allergic and hypersensitivity reactions to are possible in patients who are susceptible or have had allergic responses to other drugs.
 Allergic reactions can include

 - difficulty breathing,